jghsrobotics/RobotCDocs/README.md

 # RobotCDocs
+![Preview Image](/Images/Preview_Image.png)
 RobotCDocs is a tool developed for the purpose of attaching descriptions to user-defined functions in RobotC.
-![Preview Image](/Images/Preview_Image.png)

 ## What it can do
-RobotCDocs recursively searches for any header files in a root directory.
+RobotCDocs recursively searches for any header files in a directory.
 Each individual header file will be scanned for comments detailing an instantiation of a function or variable, like so:

     FooLibrary / Foo.h -